Roy J. Glauber: Awards and honors

-Glauber received many honors for his research, including the Albert A. Michelson Medal from the Franklin Institute in Philadelphia (1985), the Max Born Award from the Optical Society of America (1985), the Dannie Heineman Prize for Mathematical Physics from the American Physical Society (1996), and the 2005 Nobel Prize in Physics.
-Professor Glauber was awarded the 'Medalla de Oro del CSIC' ('CSIC's Gold Medal') in a ceremony held in Madrid, Spain.
+Glauber received the Albert A. Michelson Medal from the Franklin Institute in Philadelphia (1985), the Max Born Award from the Optical Society of America (1985), the Dannie Heineman Prize for Mathematical Physics from the American Physical Society (1996), and shared the 2005 Nobel Prize in Physics.
+Glauber was awarded the 'Medalla de Oro del CSIC' ('CSIC's Gold Medal') in a ceremony held in Madrid, Spain.
 He was elected a Foreign Member of the Royal Society (ForMemRS) in 1997.

-After Glauber was selected for the Nobel Prize in Physics in 2005, a University of Texas at Austin Physics Professor, George Sudarshan, claimed that he had been overlooked by the Nobel Prize Committee for the award.
-As was reported in Inside Higher Ed, the breakthrough publishing order between the two, that formed the basis for the field of Quantum Optics, was Glauber, Sudarshan, Glauber.
-Apparently recognizing the involvement of others in work that led to its development, the Royal Swedish Academy of Sciences in their October 4th, 2005 press release, announcing Glauber as a Nobel Prize recipient, stated it was “for his contribution to the quantum theory of optical coherence”.
-Glauber, a theorist, was awarded half the prize, along with physics experimenters John Hall and Theodor Hänsch.
+Glauber was awarded half the 2005 Nobel prize, along with experimentalists John Hall and Theodor Hänsch, recognized for their work on precision spectroscopy.

 Ig Nobel

-For many years before winning his Nobel Prize, Glauber was familiar to audiences of the Ig Nobel Prize ceremonies, where he took a bow each year as "Keeper of the Broom," sweeping the stage clean of the paper airplanes that have traditionally been thrown during the event.
-He missed the 2005 event, though, as he was being awarded his real Nobel Prize for Physics.
+For many years before winning his Nobel Prize, Glauber took part in the Ig Nobel Prize ceremonies, where he appeared each year as "Keeper of the Broom," sweeping the stage clean of the paper airplanes that have traditionally been thrown during the event.
+He missed the 2005 event as he was being awarded the Nobel Prize for Physics.

 Personal life

+Glauber's father was a traveling salesman.
+When Glauber was six years of age, his mother gave birth to his sister, and the family settled in the New York City area.
+Glauber was very interested in astronomy as a child.
+In December 1937, along with several other children, he gave a presentation at the American Museum of Natural History in New York City, about a reflecting telescope he had built on his own.
+The assistant to the director of the Hayden Planetarium, Dorothy Bennett, was present; she was a lecturer at the planetarium.
+Bennett was impressed with Glauber's work and she encouraged his membership and subsequent activity in an extra-curricular group for astronomy for the next few years.
+Glauber said she was "an influence in my life" and "a truly extraordinary spirit".
+After his work at Los Alamos, he visited her at her home, as she had moved to Taos, New Mexico.